Top 2025 Application Security Predictions with Aaron Lord. Register Now.

 Verify that the API requires user authentication for all protected endpoints.
 Use various authentication methods like JWT tokens, API keys, or OAuth tokens to check whether the API correctly validates credentials.
 Ensure the authentication process includes multi-factor authentication (MFA) to add an extra layer of security.

 Once authenticated, test the API's authorization controls.
-Attempt to perform actions or access resources that should be restricted based on the user's role or permissions.
 For instance, a user with a "viewer" role should not be able to delete records or modify settings.
 If the API fails to enforce these restrictions, it's vulnerable to Broken Access Control (BAC) issues.

 Example: Suppose your organization is testing an API for a banking application.
 As an authenticated user with a "customer" role, attempt to access an endpoint meant for "admin" users, such as /admin/account-management.
 The API should return a "403 Forbidden" status code, indicating that the user lacks the necessary permissions.
 If the endpoint responds with a "200 OK" status or exposes sensitive admin data, the API has a serious authorization flaw that needs fixing.